 Aspidelaps lubricus cowlesi

-All shield cobras are considered to be venomous, however only the Kunene shield cobra has been accountable for two fatalities in young children.
+All shield cobras are considered to be venomous, however only the Kunene shield cobra has been accountable for two fatalities in Namibia.
 Medical care and supportive treatment will be needed, however bites are incredibly rare.